spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 3. Next, on the **Tenant Settings Menu**, select **Private Cloud Gateways**.

 4. Locate the PCG and verify it is installed and in the **Running** state.
+With the PCG successfully deployed in your Kubernetes workload cluster, you can delete the kind cluster that was used to bootstrap the workload cluster.

 ## Next Steps